hjyssg/ShiguReader/README_English.md

 ```

-If you have any question, just write the question in Github Issue
+If you have any question, just post in Github Issue